marienz/nix-doom-emacs-unstraightened/README.md

 Not yet tested on macOS.
 Likely works as long as you do not need an "app" (you launch Emacs from the commandline or through other means).
 I intend to fix this.

+You may encounter "Cannot find Git revision" errors on Nix versions newer than 2.18.x (see #14).
+Try enabling `experimentalFetchTree` to work around this (see below).

 Please report any issues.

 ## How to use